awildcatfox/Prog_OOP_Midterm_Part1_DavidAbarca/Questions.md

 [Page4](Training/Page4.md)

 #### Q26: We set our set to private.
 What does private mean?
 And why might we want to set our set to private for our connection string (take a guess)?
+You set it to Private so that only code within the same class can modify the value of the property using the set accessor.
+Private should used when dealing with data that is sensitice information like passwords

 ## Part 5
 [Page5](Training/Page5.md)